-To assign rights, make sure to check the following boxes: Manage user's access rights to the user which is being granted the rights, and Manage access to this item to the objects for which the rights are set.
+To assign rights, make sure to check the following boxes: Manage user's access rights to the user which is being granted the rights, and Manage access to this object to the objects for which the rights are set.

 On the left, you will see the list of users.
 This list includes only those users towards whom you have the Manage user's access rights right.
 The users who already have some access to the item are highlighted and displayed at the top of the list.